haroldadmin/translate_ref_generator/README.md

 # Translation Reference Generator

+Dart code generator for keys in translation JSON files.

-For a Flutter project that contains translation strings in JSON files, it can be a challenge to correctly reference string key names inside Dart code because:
+For Flutter projects that contain translation strings in JSON files, it can be a challenge to correctly reference string key names inside Dart code because:

 - Key names might change over time as translations are added/removed
-- Spelling mistakes in key names can be hard to detect
+- Spelling mistakes in key names can cause errors at runtime
-- Multiple language files contain strings of the same keys, but some files might contain extra/fewer keys
+- Different translation files might contain extra/fewer keys than others

 This package aims to solve these problems by creating a Dart file at compile time which contains these key names as constants.

+## Usage

+Place your translation string files with `.lang.json` extension in the `lib/lang` directory.

 ```text
 # Project structure